apache/pekko/akka-docs/src/main/paradox/typed/mailboxes.md

 ## Dependency

-Mailboxes are part of core Akka, which means that they are part of the `akka-actor` dependency.
-This page describes how to use mailboxes with `akka-actor-typed`, which has dependency:
+Mailboxes are part of core Akka, which means that they are part of the `pekko-actor` dependency.
+This page describes how to use mailboxes with `pekko-actor-typed`, which has dependency:

 @@dependency[sbt,Maven,Gradle] {
   bomGroup=com.typesafe.akka bomArtifact=akka-bom_$scala.binary.version$ bomVersionSymbols=AkkaVersion
   symbol1=AkkaVersion
   value1="$akka.version$"
   group="com.typesafe.akka"
-  artifact="akka-actor-typed_$scala.binary.version$"
+  artifact="pekko-actor-typed_$scala.binary.version$"
   version=AkkaVersion
 }